Available 24h

 Description

-Original colorful view of Milan from Italy depicting the Ticinese Darsena Navigli canal with boats and buildings, oil painting on canvas signed C.Castelfranchi Milano by Italian painter Cirano Castelfranchi, Milan 1912-1973.
+Original colorful view of Milan from Italy depicting the Ticinese Darsena Navigli canal with boats and buildings, oil painting on canvas signed C.Castelfranchi Milano by the Italian painter Cirano Castelfranchi, Milan 1912-1973.

 This Milanese view by Cirano Castelfranchi is titled on the back of the canvas, with a red pencil inscription: painter Prof. Castelfranchi, Old Milan, sunset landscape at Darsena Ticinese, 1962.
 Pittore Prof. Castelfranchi Vecchia Milano Tramonto alla Darsena Ticinese 1962.
-This antique Italian painting is in good condition, framed with a passe-partout and a modern gilded wooden frame.
+This antique Italian painting is in good condition, framed in a passe-partout and a modern gilded wooden frame.

 Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.